 12% of financial need students that had need fully met

 A Measure of Grace

-Grace’s promise to students is that they will never pay more in tuition than their first year.
-Not only will Grace stop raising students tuition, Grace actually deducts another $500 for each consecutive year a student is enrolled at Grace.
+Grace’s promise to students is that they will never pay more in tuition than that of their first year.
 In addition, every textbook rental for every class is absolutely free.
 That’s an estimated savings of $4,800 for a typical undergraduate.